-Kepler had a voluminous announcement in February 2014, when astronomers unveiled 715 new worlds confirmed in one go.
-The single release of information nearly doubled the number of known planets to that point to almost 1,700.
-Astronomers noted this find, using the verification by multiplicity technique, came out of the first two years of Kepler data.
+NASA had a voluminous announcement in February 2014, when the first two years of Kepler observations allowed astronomers to confirm 715 new worlds in one haul.
+The single bulk release of information nearly doubled the number of known planets to almost 1,700.

-Kepler was the first telescope to find a planet approximately the size of Earth in the habitable region of a star.
-Dubbed Kepler-69c, the exoplanet is about 2,700 light-years away and has a diameter about 1.5 times that of Earth.
+Kepler also came through on its mission to find a planet approximately the size of Earth in the habitable region of a star.
+The exoplanet, dubbed Kepler-69c, is about 2,700 light-years away and has a diameter about 1.5 times that of Earth.

 Other weird worlds discovered by the telescope include Kepler-62e and Kepler-62f, two water worlds that likely have a global ocean — as opposed to Earth, which has a significant fraction of dry land.
 The planets are about 1,200 light-years away in the constellation Lyra and are close to the size of Earth.